10 Yards How Many Feet

 Step 1: Identify the conversion factor.

 The conversion factor is 3 feet per yard (3 ft/yd).
-This means that for every one yard, there are three feet.
+What this tells us is for every one yard, there are three feet Took long enough..

 Step 2: Set up the conversion equation.